 - Cognitive distractions are when you aren’t mentally focused on the task of driving.

-Studies have shown that driving while talking on your cellphone is nearly as dangerous as drunk driving, while texting and driving is twice as dangerous as drunk driving.
-The NHTSA reports that in 2015, 3,477 people were killed and 391,000 were injured as a result of distracted drivers.
+Studies have shown that driving while talking on your cellphone is nearly as dangerous as drunk driving.
+Texting and driving is twice as dangerous as drunk driving.

-While young and inexperienced drivers are most at risk for distracted driving accidents, distracted driving is a serious danger that drivers of all ages and skill level need to be aware of.
-It is important to remember that distracted driving doesn’t simply imperil the driver, it also places passengers and innocent bystanders at risk.
+Distracted driving is a serious danger for drivers of all ages and skill levels.
+Remember, distracted driving doesn’t simply impair the driver, it also places passengers and innocent bystanders at risk.

-It is up to drivers to make sure that they are driving safely and it is the responsibility of passengers to avoid distracting their driver.
+It is up to drivers to make sure they are driving safely.
+It is the responsibility of passengers to avoid distracting their driver.
 Help keep the roads safe and don’t forget to contact the insurance professionals at John Scott Insurance for your auto insurance needs.